brettz9/webappfind/executable-builder/README.md

     as allowing a web app to read batch files: http://windowsitpro.com/windows-server/how-can-i-change-editor-used-edit-batchcommand-files

-# Other dependent read-me todos:
+# Other dependent README todos:

 1. Remove from WebAppFind/filebrowser-enhanced to-dos any items completed in process of this add-on